-I am especially thankful to Bishop Don Kreiss of the Southeast Michigan Synod of the Evangelical Lutheran Church and Professor Robert Shedinger of Luther College who spent a substantial amount of time critiquing the book from a lens only they could have provided.
+I am especially thankful to Bishop Don Kreiss of the Southeast Michigan Synod of the Evangelical Lutheran Church and Professor Robert Shedinger of Luther College, and author of "Was Jesus a Muslim?" and "Jesus and Jihad" who spent a substantial amount of time critiquing the book from a lens only they could have provided.
 Their incisive analysis and at times, challenges to the text, helped push me further in examining tough topics relevant to today's world.

 Many thanks to Rev. Daniel Buttry, the global consultant for Peace and Justice with International Ministries of the American Baptist Churches for providing invaluable insight and encouragement.

+I would like to also thank my editor who happened to be my daughter, Melanie Elturk, an American born Muslim and attorney, for spending an enormous amount of time with me editing this latest edition.
+Her comments and critiques helped put the subject matter in the relevant context.

-I am also grateful to Dr. Tariq Ramadan and Fr.
-George Shalhoub for their input and time spent on this book.
-Of course, I am indebted to my colleagues whom I have known for many years for their support and contributions and I must thank my wife Souad for her patience as I worked on this project.
+I must thank my wife Souad for her patience and support as I worked on this project.

-Last but not least, all credit goes to the almighty God who taught man that which he did not know.
-In His holy Book, the Quran, He commands mankind to pursue knowledge:
+Last but not least, all credit goes to the almighty God, Allah () who taught man that which he did not know.

-"Read in the name of your Lord who created.
-(He) created man from a clinging substance.
-Read and your Lord is the most Bountiful.
-He Who taught (the use of) the pen.
-Taught man that which he did not know."
-(Quran, 96:1-5)
+- "(1) Read in the name of your Lord who created. - (2) (He) created man from a clinging substance. - (3) Read and your Lord is the most Bountiful. - (4) He who taught (the use of) the pen. - (5) Taught man that which he did not know." (al-Qalam, 96:1-5)